Foxconn chairman says aims to step down to pave way for younger talent

 "I'm already 69 years old.
 I can pass down my 45 years of experience.
 That's the goal I set up - to let young people learn sooner and take over sooner and to replace my position sooner."

-Gou said his plans would be discussed with the board of Foxconn, formally known as Hon Hai Precision Industry Co Ltd, in the coming months.
+Gou said his plans would be discussed with the board of Foxconn, formally known as Hon Hai Precision Industry, in the coming months.

 "Initially, we will tell the shareholders in the AGM in June.
 In the board meeting in between April-May we will give the new list of board members to the board," Gou said.

-A source with knowledge of the matter told Reuters that Lu Sung-Ching, the chairman of Foxconn Interconnect Technology Ltd, the electronic and optoelectronic connectors unit of Foxconn, was among the possible candidates to take over from Guo.
+A source with knowledge of the matter told Reuters that Lu Sung-Ching, the chairman of Foxconn Interconnect Technology, the electronic and optoelectronic connectors unit of Foxconn, was among the possible candidates to take over from Gou.

 "It doesn't mean he will just be gone.
 He will remove himself to the second line and he would not be involved in the daily operations," the source said.